schoero/eslint-plugin-readable-tailwind/README.md

 ##### Auto-fix on save

-These rules are intended to automatically fix the tailwind classes.
+All rules are intended to automatically fix the tailwind classes.
 If you have installed the [VSCode ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), you can configure it to automatically fix the classes on save by adding the following options to your `.vscode/settings.json`:

 ```jsonc
 {